alexandermora1/iot-greenhouse-controller/README.md

 # iot-greenhouse-controller

-Project for ACIT4015 Internet of Things at OsloMet.

 This repository contains a prototype system designed to help hobby gardeners monitor and maintain optimal conditions in a personal greenhouse.
-It integrates sensor data collection on an ESP32 microcontroller with a cross platform mobile application built using React Native.
+It integrates sensor data collection on an ESP32 microcontroller with a cross-platform mobile application built using React Native.
 The mobile app displays real-time and historical environmental data, enabling users to keep track of temperature, humidity, and light levels in their greenhouse.

-The project runs from March 3 to April 25, 2025.
 <br/>

 ## Project Overview
-This project is developed as part of the ACIT4015 Internet of Things course, where students are encouraged to propose and implement an IoT project aligned with their masters study program.
-My study program is Universal Design of ICT, so a key focus is on accessibility and inclusive design in the mobile application interface.
+Managing a greenhouse requires constant monitoring of environmental conditions to ensure healthy plant growth.
+This project demonstrates how IoT technology can support hobby gardeners by providing real-time monitoring, historical analysis, and simulated automation features.
+An additional focus of the project is on accessibility and universal design to ensure that the mobile application can be used by as many people as possible, including those with disabilities.
 <br/>

 ## What Is It?